Skip to Content

 What is a capital project?

-A capital project refers to the purchase, upgrade, expansion or build of a City asset that requires a substantial capital investment.
-Often called infrastructure, these projects include extending sidewalks and active transportation networks, improving roadways and drainage, adding to the city’s extensive parks system and upgrading equipment in arenas.
+A capital project refers to the purchase, upgrade, expansion, or construction of a City asset that requires a significant financial investment.
+Often referred to as infrastructure, these projects include extending sidewalks and active transportation networks, improving roadways and drainage systems, expanding and enhancing our parks and trails network, and upgrading arenas and community facilities.

 How are projects funded?

-Capital projects are funded through a combination of taxes and grants.
-These budget reserves are used to pay for the cost of building and maintaining infrastructure.
+Capital projects are funded through a combination of taxes, grants, and reserves (savings), which are used to cover the costs of building infrastructure.

-The City also collects charges on new development called Development Cost Charges (DCCs).
-This money comes directly from development and is used specifically for which they were collected.
-DCCs ensure that new growth is contributing to future city costs, reducing the cost on future taxpayers.
+The City also collects Development Cost Charges (DCCs) on new developments.
+These funds come directly from developers and must be used specifically for the purposes for which they were collected.
+DCCs help ensure that growth pays for growth, reducing the financial burden on future taxpayers.

 How are projects prioritized?